astarte-platform/astarte/doc/pages/user/030-manage_interfaces.md

 mapping.

-Minor version bumps work great in case they represents additional, optional features which might be available on an arbitrarly large subset of Devices implementing that interface's major version, and are not necessary or fundamental for normal operations.
+Minor version bumps work great in case they represents additional, optional features which might be available on an arbitrarily large subset of Devices implementing that interface's major version, and are not necessary or fundamental for normal operations.
 If that is not the case, consider a major version update or a whole new interface instead.